 The Board is committed to achieving and demonstrating high standards of Corporate Governance.
 The Board has taken note of the Code of Corporate Governance issued by the Guernsey Financial Services Commission (the 'Guernsey Code').
 The Guernsey Code provides a governance framework for GFSC licensed entities, authorised and collective investment schemes.
 Companies reporting in compliance with the UK Corporate Governance Code (the 'UK Code') or The Association of Investment Companies Code of Corporate Governance (the 'AIC Code') are deemed to satisfy the provisions of the Guernsey Code.
-This statement outlines how the principles of the AIC Code were applied throughout the financial period from incorporation on 4 January 2019 to 31 January 2020.
-The Company intends to comply with the AIC Code for the year to 31 January 2021.
-The AIC Code can be found at www.theaic.co.uk.
+This statement outlines how the principles of the AIC Code were applied throughout the financial year ended 31 January 2021.
+The Company intends to comply with the AIC Code for the year ended 31 January 2022.
+The AIC Code can be found at theaic.co.uk.